 I make healthy meals at home, some very good ones actually, but sometimes my teenager craves a burger and fries.
 With few celiac-safe restaurant options, off we go to In-N-Out.
 Did you know their entire menu is gluten-free, with the exception of the hamburger buns?
 They have a very simple menu – just the most basic favorites of American fast food burgers.

 You can order a burger “protein style” wrapped in lettuce, and add a milkshake (they are all gluten-free) and fries (from a dedicated gluten-free fryer).
 If you are really clever, you can order cheesy fries or extras from their “secret menu” (psst! it’s on the website), though the add-ons can slam the price out of the fast food realm pretty quickly.

 Here’s the kicker: They have an allergy button.
 It’s an actual button that they can press at your request when you place your order.
 You specify your “allergy” (I have to suppress my inner doctor who’s muttering, “Celiac disease is not an allergy; it’s an autoimmune disease.”).
-They train their entire staff at every location to understand the allergy button.
+Some In-N-Out locations train their entire staff to understand the allergy button.
 They have special procedures that go with the allergy button.